Westwood supports Assange on London catwalk

 Sequined patterns of roses were sewn onto sweaters and skirts with pleated detailing, while native Nordic costumes inspired embellished necklines.

-"His shows are always joyous, so full of colour and you just want to wear everything," said British model Twiggy.
+"His shows are always joyous, so full of color and you just want to wear everything," said British model Twiggy.

 Topshop's Unique label streamed its show of glossy leather skirts, sheepskin stoles and cropped jumpers live across the world via the brand's YouTube channel.